 But with a $2 trillion annual cost of chronic disease and a Pew Foundation survey’s findings that 45% of US adults are dealing with at least one chronic condition, those companies could be losing out on a huge opportunity.

-There is a real opportunity in healthcare apps, and we hope these seven tips can help you make the most of it.
+There is a real opportunity in healthcare apps, and we hope these eight tips can help you make the most of it.